Racing car movies: 10 unmissable titles for those who love cars and engines

 Where to eat at the Royal Villa of Monza

-The Royal Palace is located in an area of the city of Monza well stocked with restaurants and places to eat, with solutions suitable for all palates and affordable costs.
+The Reggia is located in an area of the city of Monza well-stocked with restaurants and places to eat, with solutions to suit all palates and affordable costs.

 The next events hosted in the Royal Villa

-The Palace often hosts events for adults and children, from art exhibitions to initiatives related to cinema.
+The Palace often hosts events for adults and children, from art exhibitions to cinema-related initiatives.
 The complete program of upcoming events is available here .

 What to see in Monza